corespring/qti-corespring-converter/README.md

 `qti-corespring-converter` is a Scala library that translates QTI into CoreSpring's item format.
 This project is currently in a WIP state.

+#### Installation

+You will need `ffmpeg` to perform Ogg Vorbis conversions from mp3s.
+To install this on Mac OS:

+    brew install ffmpeg --with-libvpx --with-theora --with-libogg --with-libvorbis

+Make sure you have the requisite audio codecs (`libvorbis`, specifically), otherwise the files cannot be converted.

 #### Usage

 You can use `qti-corespring-converter` from the command line: